warenghem/frontend/content/en/Shop/hello.md

 ---
 id: '1'
-sku: M45604
+sku: WA48NB
-name: Some Amazing Product
+name: Dionysos 48H
-description: This new bags ...
+description: Vines and flax.
+Such is his destiny.
 additionalProperty:
-- details: Leather Goods
+- details: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
+It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
 - care: Care for this product
 dimensions:
-  length: '290'
+  length: '536'
-  width: '100'
+  width: '201'
-  height: '250'
+  height: '288'
 manufacturer: ''
 material:
-- name: Dionysos Leather
+- name: Dionysos® Wine Leather
   image: "https://www.louisvuitton.com/images/AEL-LG-C01_taiga"
 - name: Linen
   image: "https://www.louisvuitton.com/images/MKG-LG-Monogram-Shadow"